sarviinageelen/Google-Drive-Disable-Download-Print-and-Copy-Automation-Script/README.md

 ```

+### 2. Apply Permission Changes to a Specific Root-Level Folder
-Here is the script for a specific folder at a root level asuming the folder is named 'Project':
+This script applies the permission changes to a specific folder at the root level of your Google Drive and its sub-folders.
+In this example, we assume the folder is named 'Projects'.

 ```javascript
 function disableDownloadPrintCopyForFolder() {